Accessible and

 We don’t have all the answers—no one does.
 But time and again we’re the ones with the right questions at the table.
 We participate in the Leadership Exchange in Arts and Disability (LEAD) conference, we work with communities with firsthand experience of how spaces are (and are not) truly accessible, and we understand what blind spots exist and what accommodations to fight for depending on the space and situation.
 We can advise when it matters to go above and beyond minimal code requirements.

-Our team offers presentations center on practical, human-centered approaches to accessibility and inclusive design, particularly:
+Our team offers presentations that center on practical, human-centered approaches to accessibility and inclusive design, particularly:

 • Modern technology accessibility needs in existing and new cultural venues